Qiu Jin: Biography

 Born in Fuzhou, China, Qiu Jin spent her childhood in her ancestral home, Shaoxing, Zhejiang.
 Qiu was born into a wealthy family.
 Her grandfather worked in the Xiamen city government and was responsible for the city's defense.
 Zhejiang province was famous for female education, and Qiu Jin had support from her family when she was young to pursue her educational interests.
 Her father, Qiu Shounan, was a government official and her mother came from a distinguished literati-official family.
 Qiu Jin's wealthy and educated background, along with her early exposure to political ideologies were key factors in her transformation to becoming a female pioneer for the woman's liberation movement and the republican revolution in China.

 In the early 1900s, Japan had started to experience Western influences earlier than China.
 As to not fall behind, the Qing government sent many elites to learn from the Japanese.
-Qiu Jin was one of these elites that got the chance to study overseas.
+Qiu Jin was one of these elites that got the chance to study overseas, although it was self-funded rather than being part of the Qing dynasty's study abroad programs.
 After studying in a women's school in Japan, Qiu returned to China to participate in a variety of revolutionary activities; and through her involvement with these activities, it became clear how Qiu wanted others to perceive her.
 Qiu called herself 'Female Knight-Errant of Jian Lake' — the role of the knight-errant, established in the Han dynasty, was a prototypically male figure known for swordsmanship, bravery, faithfulness, and self-sacrifice — and 'Vying for Heroism'.